 Key Points:

-- The main staple of a garter snakeโs diet is earthworms, frogs, lizards, and mice.
+- The main staples of a garter snake’s diet are earthworms, frogs, lizards, and mice.

 - Garter snakes prefer to hunt small and weak animals due to the fact they lack powerful venom or the ability to constrict their prey.

 One of the most common snakes throughout much of North and Central America, the garter snake is a member of the Colubridae family.
 Colubridae is the largest family of snakes, with roughly 1,700 species.
-Most Colubrids either have very weak venom or are entirely non-venomous, so they are considered mostly harmless to humans.
+Most Colubrids are either nonvenomous or have very weak venom, so they are considered mostly harmless to humans.
 So, what do garter snakes eat?

 Despite their non-threatening appearance and small size compared to more fierce predators in the Serpentes suborder, garter snakes are still quite skilled hunters who feed on a variety of animals.
 These little snakes are incredibly useful ecologically by controlling rodent and insect populations, and many gardeners even like to keep a few around in their backyard to keep pests away from their crops.